Connect with Us on Social Media

 As you consider studying here, go ahead and gain a sense of what we value as faculty by reading things like our student-centered outcomes listed below.
 But more importantly, please know we are committed to you as a graduate student.
 We want you to flourish in your calling and ministry and to gain the educational resources you need to experience the growth you desire in yourself and others you have influence with.
 And while you are with us, you will teach us how to be better theological educators as you participate in this good work in this good place.

-Director of the Hazelip School of Theology and Assistant Professor of Theology
+Director of the Hazelip School of Theology

 Key things to know about Lipscomb’s Hazelip School of Theology

 - Accredited by the Association of Theological Schools